You may have noticed I haven’t posted anything in a while.

 There was no pain after the stroke, but this time, the pain has been off the scale, not least because the surgeon had to break the neck again during the surgery.

 Keeping the pain under control has been even more complicated because the medication made Mr S violently ill and watching someone you love in so much pain is incredibly difficult.

 Through it all, I have tried – and feel like I have mostly failed – to keep some kind of ‘normal’ going for Grace and Ethan.

 I’ve been so shattered that I slept through my alarm making Grace late for school, she has missed Rainbows, swimming and gymnastics for weeks on end, there have been days when we only managed to start her homework at the time she should have been going to bed.

 As for Christmas?
-How is it only a few weeks away?
+How is it only two weeks away?

 Ethan has thankfully been oblivious to much of the disruption, but Grace has more of an idea of what is going on.